ThePyLord/tiki-taka-app/README.md

 	- Lobby for players to join
 	- Prompt for player names
 	- Timeout?(if inactivity)
-- Replace `requestAnimationFrame()` with a slower method to update the game state.
 - ~~Checking if the game is won(rows and (positive)diagonal works[05/12/2021])~~

 DONE: